 Grade Overall course A Outstanding performance on all learning outcomes.
-A- Generally outstanding performance on all (or almost all) learning outcomes. В Substantial performance on all learning outcomes, OR high performance on some learning outcomes which compensates for less satisfactory performance on others, resulting in overall substantial performance. С Satisfactory performance on the majority of learning outcomes, possibly with a few weaknesses.
-D Barely satisfactory performance on a number of learning outcomes F Unsatisfactory performance on a number of learning outcomes, OR failure to meet specified assessment requirements.
+A- Generally outstanding performance on all (or almost all) learning outcomes. В Substantial performance on all learning outcomes, OR high performance on some learning outcomes which compensates for less satisfactory performance on others, resulting in overall substantial performance. С Satisfactory performance on most learning outcomes, possibly with a few weaknesses.
+D Barely satisfactory performance on several learning outcomes F Unsatisfactory performance on several learning outcomes, OR failure to meet specified assessment requirements.